airbr/eleventy-base-blog-web-sustainability-guidelines/content/about/index.md

 ---
 layout: layouts/base.njk
 eleventyNavigation:
-  key: About Me
+  key: About This Project
   order: 3
 ---

-# About Me
+My name is [Morgan](https://morganwebdev.com).
+I am working on web sustainability in my spare time and this is an experiment with the JSON API provided by the WSG.

-I am a person that writes stuff.
+The data this website uses is a current version of the JSON provided by the Sustainable Web Design Community Group.